alihasmat/slider/README.md

 # slider
-Slider made with HTML, CSS and vanilla javaScript
+Slider made with HTML, CSS and vanilla javaScript.

+It is fully responsive.
+It auto plays as well.